Bodeayman/Ready_Flutter_Components/README.md

-# flu_repo
+# Welcome
-Some useful components to remember the unlimited number of widgets
+If you are learning flutter , so this repo is providing you with some ready components to use , with some explaination for them, I recommend that you learn the basics of flutter , before going on this repo
 ## WidgetStateProperty
 Purpose: To dynamically style and configure widgets based on their current state.
 When to use: